sunnykath/github-users-webapp/README.md

 # MSA Phase 1 - Front End Development Path

+This is a Wep-App which uses the GitHub API to search users.
+You can type in any username in the search box and select a date range for when the user joined github.
+It will list all the matching results.

+Developed in React-Typescript and deployed through Azure.

 You can visit the deployed webapp by clicking this [link](https://search-github-users.azurewebsites.net/) or by copy-pasting this link into a browser https://search-github-users.azurewebsites.net/